karam-mustafa/Django-authentication/Readme.md

 $ python manage.py runserver
 ```

-Please use the "app" application to build your customized views.
+**Please use the "app" application to build your customized views, note that in settings you need to set the USER_FIRST to False if you want to allow users from outside the app.**

 **For Testing:**